 - Start working part-time as an independent contractor

 - Work on my open source projects

 - Do research in the software engineering field

 I try to do all these things, and as a result, I’ve only hit a few milestones on the way to completing my goals.
 Working towards too many goals guarantees you will achieve none of them.

 What can I do to achieve my goals?

 You might be asking what you can possibly do to achieve all of your goals—is it even possible?
 I’m here to tell you it is possible, but it’s not easy.

 If you want to start completing your goals, you’ll have to start narrowing your focus.
 You can’t work on 10 different things at once.
 Pick one of your goals and focus on that.
 If we look at successful programmers like Dennis Ritchie, Linus Torvalds, and Bill Gates, we start to notice that they poured everything into accomplishing just one goal.
 After they completed their first goals, it only became easier to achieve more.

-Where would Bill Gates be if in the beginning of his career he split his work evenly between developing Windows, giving to charity, playing tennis, learning trombone, investing, and raising a family?
+Where would Bill Gates be if at the beginning of his career he split his work evenly between developing Windows, giving to charity, playing tennis, learning the trombone, investing, and raising a family?

 Prioritize your goals.
 Realize that some of them may have to be put off for a while, or you may not get to them at all.
 But once you start focusing on your top priority, you’ll start to see real progress being made.